Last Updated on February 10, 2023

 |15 months||64-77 lb (29-35 kg)|

-Large breed dogs gain weight and grow rather rapidly in their first year.
+Large breed dogs, like Labs, gain weight and grow rather rapidly in their first year.
 They also develop certain skills at approximately the same time.

 It doesn’t matter whether it’s a Black Labrador or a Yellow Lab, their development will not deviate too much from the following: